 Note: If no Default Access Code is configured, see page 107 for instructions.
-If no Access Codes are configured, see page 108 for instructions propagate=yes which is the default value.
+If no Access Codes are configured, see page 108 for instructions.

 - 4. In the Switch Access Code Properties dialog box that opens, specify a value for the ISCC Protocol Parameters field as follows: - To enable distribution of both user data associated with the call and call-party-associated events, type: